 Cons:

-Best for: Understanding user behavior with heatmaps and recordings
+Best for: Understanding user behavior through heatmaps, recordings, and feedback polls

 - Heatmaps (click, move, scroll)